fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	* - 8.
 Show a question
 	  - Based on a response, show a question to the respondents view
 	* - 9.
 Disable a question
-	  - Disabling a question will make it so that its choices and variables cannot be selected, ie., greyed out
+	  - Disabling a question will make it so that its choices and variables cannot be selected, ie., grayed out
 	* - 10.
 E-mail...
-	  - Email an individual(s) with the satisified branching logic with a customizable Subject, Message, and adjustable Advanced Options
+	  - Email an individual(s) with the satisfied branching logic with a customizable Subject, Message, and adjustable Advanced Options
 	* - 11.
 Mark this response as complete
 	  - Responses are either Incomplete, or Complete.
 Based on a condition, some Administrators would want a survey to be marked "Complete" right away based on a response, as opposed to waiting until the [Submit] button is clicked at the end of the survey.